May 17, 2023

 When you plan your feed, you will be able to classify what posts appear best next to each other and which ones don't.
 You'll be able to notice where you need a hint of your brand's primary colours and where you might need to tone it down.

 Planning your Instagram feed can save you tons of time and energy while allowing you to improve your feed's overall look.
+Also, don't forget to brand your Instagram profile with a cool logo that you can design using our Instagram logo maker.

 Social media can be a fantastic tool to build your brand and enhance your online presence.
 However, as more brands jump on the bandwagon, the noise increases and competition gets more challenging.
 Avoid using social media just as a branding tool and truly stand out and keep customers engaged and interested.